 - Still not sure?
 Place a small weight, such as a shoe, on top of the pillow.
 Remove the weight and see if the surface returns to its rightful shape.

-- This fold test does not work as well on pillows with natural fillers, such as down or feathers.
+- This fold test does not work as well on pillows with natural fillers, such as a down pillow or feather pillows.
 Try draping the pillow over your arm instead.
 If it flops down on either side of your arm then it has failed the fold test.

 - For large or king-sized pillows, fold it into thirds instead of in half, just to make sure the entire pillow passes.

 Why Change Your Pillow?

 Even the perfect pillow will stop supporting your sleeping posture, which can lead to back or neck pain and interrupt sleep altogether.
 For individuals with severe allergies, a build-up of dust or other triggers can lead to a difficulty breaking while asleep.
 Mites and moisture cause odd smells, making it difficult to get comfortable.

 How To Prolong Your Pillow’s Lifespan

 Washing your pillow every six months is an ideal step toward keeping it healthy, but not all are washable.
 Check the tag or save it after removal to make sure you don’t ruin the pillow completely.
-For instance, foam pillows are not washable.
+For instance, memory foam pillows are not washable.
 Having a protective case around the pillow, but inside the pillowcase that comes in contact with you directly, deters allergens from building up inside the pillow.

 Remember, washing a pillow keeps it sanitary but has little or no effect on prolonging the support provided.
 To combat mites and sterilize your slumber, run a pillow through the dryer on a high heat setting.